linghuiluo/cova-root/README.md

 There are two choices for you to bind z3:

 - **Userwide via OS**:
 Add `$REPO_LOCATION/cova/localLibs/z3-4.5.0-x64-win/bin` to the system variable `PATH` of your operating system ([How do I set or change the PATH system variable?](https://www.java.com/en/download/help/path.xml)).
-You may need to retart your OS.
+You may need to restart your OS.

 - **Projectwide in Eclipse**:
 After importing COVA as maven project, you can specify the environment variable: